Long-Term Care Planning Guide for Individuals and Couples

 • Underwriting: Applicants must undergo medical underwriting, which may result in higher premiums or denial of coverage based on health status.

 • Use-it-or-lose-it nature: If you never need long-term care services, the premiums paid may not provide any direct financial benefit.
+This is especially true if you eventually choose a Type A CCRC contract where long-term care is included in the monthly fee.

 • Hybrid life/long-term care insurance: These policies combine life insurance and long-term care coverage, providing a death benefit if care is not needed or long-term care benefits if required.
 The long-term care benefits are often not as robust as with a stand-alone policy, and the premiums may not be tax deductible.